Skip to Content

 1. Click on “Advanced options” in the element’s settings

-The element will only be shown during the assessment if the selected condition is met.
+The element will only be shown during the assessment if one of the selected trigger options is met.
 Otherwise, it will be automatically skipped.

 Multiple Conditions

-You can add multiple conditions to a single element:
+You can select multiple trigger options for a single conditional element:

-• The element will appear if at least one condition is met
+• The element will appear if at least one selected option is met

 Make sure your conditional logic makes sense to users.
 Avoid creating complex dependencies that might confuse respondents or make the form difficult to follow.